 The main muscles of this part of the body are the psoas major, iliacus, glute max, glute med, glute min, tensor fascia latae, piriformis, and quadratus femoris.

 The relationship of movement here is like the elbow.
 It is another hinge joint.

 The main muscles here are the rectus femoris, vastus lateralis, vastus intermedius, vastus medialis, sartorius, biceps femoris, semitendinosus, semimembranosus, adductor brevis, adductor longus, adductor Magnus, and pectineus.

-This is a slightly more complicated hinge joint that allows for plantar flexion and dorsiflexion.
+This slightly more complicated hinge joint allows for plantar flexion and dorsiflexion.

 This is one of the most injured joints, with ankle sprains being the top injury.

 The main muscles acting on this joint are the gastrocnemius, soleus, tibialis anterior, peroneus tertius, peroneus brevis, and peroneus longus.

 We see some common deformations of the foot, like flat and hollow feet.